 Ashlee Ammons, Kerry Schrader (EC Photo)

-Updated 18 Dec 2017: Mixtroz says it has accepted a slot in the Birmingham, Ala. for the 2018 Velocity Accelerator at Innovation Depot.
+Updated 21 June 2018: Mixtroz won $100K prize from Rise of the Rest after joining B'ham's Velocity accelerator at Innovation Depot.
 17 Nov 2017: Mixtroz won the top prize in Copenhagen in the Invio Solution competition for best experience technology.
-The Invio Challenge is one of several during the annual Cup event.-Ed.
+The Invio Challenge is one of several during the annual Cup event.
+Our original 9/14/2017 story follows.-Ed.

 FRANKLIN-based eleven9 LLC's Mixtroz app, which is designed to add value to interpersonal networking in group settings, is to be pitched tomorrow during an event that serves as semi-finals for the Creative Business Cup, an international competition.